Breakthrough/PySceneDetect/manual/api/video_manager.rst

 When passing a :py:class:`VideoManager` to a :py:class:`SceneManager <scenedetect.scene_manager.SceneManager>` class, the :py:meth:`~VideoManager.start` method must already have been called.
+See the :ref:`example in the SceneManager reference<scenemanager-example>` for more details.

 ``VideoManager`` Class